 3. Get in contact with the card issuer to settle the final outstanding balance to avoid paying any additional interest.

-4. Move over any recurring payments to a different card, such as subscription payments, to avoid interruption of service.
+4. Move over any recurring payments to a different card to avoid interruption of service.

 5. Pay the remaining balance on time and provide a written confirmation that you'd like the card to be canceled.